st8st8/airavata/docs/advanced.rst

 Common Settings
 ---------------

-To use any of the following features, make sure you enable the `LocalThreadMiddleware`.
+To use any of the following features, make sure you enable the `LocalThreadMiddleware` (put it before ``django.middleware.common.CommonMiddleware``.
 ::
     ##settings.py
     MIDDLEWARE_CLASSES = (
+        'polla.middleware.ThreadLocalMiddleware',
+        'django.contrib.sessions.middleware.SessionMiddleware',
+        'django.middleware.common.CommonMiddleware',
         ...
-        'polla.middleware.ThreadLocalMiddleware',
     )